Restaurants and businesses throughout Golden Isles offer modified services

 Blaze Pizza-Brunswick

 Blaze Pizza is providing a free cheese pizza for all in-store orders by Glynn County students with a valid school ID or any child accompanied by their parent.
-The restaurant hopes that this relieves some stress who rely on school for meals.
+The restaurant hopes that this relieves some stress for those who rely on school for meals.
 Blaze offers carryout and delivery options.
-Order through DoorDash for delivery or place a pick up order through their app or at blazepizza.com.
+Order through DoorDash for delivery or place a pick-up order through the restaurant's app or at blazepizza.com.

 Brogen's North-St. Simons Island